bfetler/coronary_disease/README.md

     assertGreater(ttest.pvalue, 0.05)

 This of course depends on what your [Null Hypothesis](https://en.wikipedia.org/wiki/Null_hypothesis) is, your assumptions about the data and models, and what issues you are attempting to solve with data science.
-In this case, we are trying to model heart disease prediction in patients.
+In this case, we are trying to predict heart disease in patients.

 #### Modeling and Fitting
 If there are no significant anomalies in the data, we proceed to fit the training set using: